JabRef/user-documentation/en/advanced/resources.md

 ### Export-Filter Editor

-Using this tool you can easily create a custom export filter for JabRef to build you own bibliography style.
+Using this tool you can easily create a custom export filter for JabRef to build your own bibliography style.
 The tool itself supports:

 * HTML Export Filter
 * RTF Export Filter